rimelek/learn-docker/pages/advanced/volume-locations.rst

   sudo ls -l /var/lib/docker-desktop/volumes

-You could ask why we mount the volumes into a folder on the host, which requires sudo if the docker commands doesn't.
+You could ask why we mount the volumes into a folder on the host, which requires sudo if the docker commands don't.
 The reason is that you will need sudo to use the mount command, so it shouldn't be a problem to access the volumes as root.